Why are we running this project?

 How does the project work?

-Through the year, the dialogue process identifies participating cities, fosters alliances, and boosts existing initiatives and good practices.
-The key consultation meetings with cities based on evidence and analysis of potentials and needs includes a range of virtual and personal consultation meetings culminating in the 2021 Mayors’ Dialogue in Milan.
+The dialogue process identifies participating cities, fosters alliances, and boosts existing initiatives and good practices.
+The key consultation meetings with cities based on evidence and analysis of potentials and needs includes a range of virtual and personal consultation meetings culminating in the Mayors’ Dialogue meeting in summer 2022.

 Who are the target groups?

 The Mayors’ Dialogue is led by cities, for cities.
-Alongside Milan and Freetown, other cities participating in the Dialogue currently include: Accra, Agadez, Amsterdam, Antwerp, Barcelona, Bristol, Dakar, Durban, Kampala, Kanifing, Lisbon, Mannheim, Maputo, Paris, Tunis and Zurich.
-Further cities from across Africa and Europe will be joining the Dialogue during 2020.
+Alongside Milan and Freetown, other cities participating in the Dialogue currently include: Accra, Agadez, Amsterdam, Barcelona, Bologna, Bristol, Dakar, Durban, Entebbe, Kampala, Kanifing, Kigali, Lisbon, Mannheim, Maputo, Montpellier, Monrovia, Paris, Tunis and Zurich.
+Further cities from across Africa and Europe will be joining the Dialogue.

 Where is the project run?

 The cities participating in the Mayors’ Dialogue are from across Africa and Europe.
-The final event 2021 takes place in Milan.
+In summer 2022, the Mayors' Dialogue meeting will take place.

 Who organizes and supports the project?